Jbleezy/BO2-Reimagined/README.md

 * Stink areas no longer activate while the player is moving

 ## Pack-a-Punch
-* No longer costs 2000 points to change attachments on an upgraded weapon
+* Attachments on upgraded weapons can no longer be changed
 * Decreased weapon pickup time from 15 seconds to 12 seconds
 * Added sound when attempting to purchase without enough points